davidmandia/miRNA-29-targetome-analysis-for-improved-wound-healing-and-keratinocytes-adhesion/ReadME.md

+# Research Project

-# This repository includes the files regarding the research project including the Supplementary Material.
+#### This repository includes the files regarding the research project including the Supplementary Material.
 Please do not hesitate to contact me on david.mandia@yahoo.com

-### I have divided the repository into three sub-folders.
+#### I have divided the repository into three sub-folders.
 One per each part of the overall reseach, The gene set enrichment analysis, pathway analysis, and gene network.
 The MirCLip+Data folder contains the result of direct targeting obtained through data manipulation and Webgestalt ( Gene Enrichment).
 Similarly, the PI data +Webgestalt result folder containd the result of gene expression analysis following miRNA knockout.
-### Lastly, gene network contains the data and the script for the gene network analysis using gene expression, GO term, and clustering.
+#### Lastly, gene network contains the data and the script for the gene network analysis using gene expression, GO term, and clustering.
-### See below for more details
+#### See below for more details

 # Gene Network Analysis with R